Runcorn Railway Bridge: History

 During 1863, preparatory work commenced at Runcorn and the first stone was laid in 1864.
 The bridge's approach viaducts were major structures.
 By 1868, the bridge was completed and on 21 May the contractor's locomotive Cheshire drew a train of 20 wagons over the bridge.
 It was opened for traffic on 10 October.
-The first goods traffic crossed the bridge on 1 February 1869 followed by the first passenger train on 1 April.
+The first goods traffic crossed the bridge on 1 February 1869, followed by the first passenger train on 1 April.

-During the early 1890s, the Manchester Ship Canal was constructed passing underneath the railway bridge.
+During the early 1890s the Manchester Ship Canal was constructed, passing underneath the railway bridge.
 During the 1880s and 1890s, champion diver Tommy Burns was known to jump off the railway bridge in front of spectators or as a challenge.
 The footway was closed to pedestrians in 1965 but remains intact for access by railway personnel and carries an 11 kV electrical cable between Widnes and Runcorn.
 The bridge remains in use for rail traffic on the Liverpool branch of the West Coast Main Line.
 The lines on the bridge are electrified with 25 kV AC overhead lines.

 An ongoing maintenance programme to address 150 years of wear and tear began in the 2010s.
 The programme is being carried out in three phases.
 Phase One involved intrusive surveys, including bores into the main deck, in preparation for the following phases.
 Phase Two involved mechanical repairs and waterproofing the east and west bottom chords along all three spans.
-Phase Three will replace the structure's main bearings involving jacking up the span structures.
+Phase Three will replace the structure's main bearings; this will involve jacking up the span structures.